Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 6+4=10.

 Chef buys 3 items having prices A, B and C respectively.
 What is the amount of money Chef needs to pay?

+DAY 43:
+Pass or Fail
+Chef is struggling to pass a certain college course.

+The test has a total of N questions, each question carries 3 marks for a correct answer and −1 for an incorrect answer.
+Chef is a risk-averse person so he decided to attempt all the questions.
+It is known that Chef got
+X questions correct and the rest of them incorrect.
+For Chef to pass the course he must score at least P marks.

+Will Chef be able to pass the exam or not?